Collect tax in the United States

 Marketplace tax liability

 A marketplace facilitator is an entity that contracts with third parties to promote their sales of property, digital goods and services by performing various functions to initiate and complete transactions.
-In the US, marketplace facilitator laws now exist in every state with a sales tax.
+In the US, marketplace facilitator laws now exist in every state and territory with a sales tax, as well as the District of Columbia.
 These laws generally require the marketplace facilitator to collect and remit sales tax on behalf of the third-party sellers conducting business on the marketplace.
-As a marketplace facilitator, your compliance obligations, from registration requirements to reporting and filing, are determined by the specific laws of each state.
+As a marketplace facilitator, your compliance obligations, from registration requirements to reporting and filing, are determined by the specific laws of each region.